 There are two different kinds of hikers: the prepared and the unprepared.
 The simple fact is most “unpredictable” emergency situations happening while hiking aren’t truly unpredictable.
 The problem is: many hikers don’t have the knowledge to handle certain hiking situations.
-Keeping in mind the best way to deal with most “unpredictable” dangers is by predicting them, the following looks at five hiker emergencies you might face.

 Five unpredictable hiking situations and how to handle them